zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/tutorial.md

 Change file ownership

-Use tools like find and locate to efficiently search for files.
+Use tools like find to efficiently search for files.

 ### Note: Please check out the [command file](commands.md) or [errors file](errors.md) for help if you are struggling to understand any concepts.

+## Module 2 Lab 🧪💻

+### Part 1 - Adding ourselves to the sudoers file 🧍🛡️